-I can confirm that all programme managers have been consulted and support this change I can confirm that student representatives have been consulted about this change

-I have retained evidence of this consultation which has been placed in the Module File
+I can confirm that all programme managers have been consulted and support this change I can confirm that student representatives have been consulted about this change I have retained evidence of this consultation which has been placed in the Module File

-Ply J. Wed-Signature:

-Date: 29/07/2020
+Ply J. Wed Signature: Date: 29/07/2020

-Name of Head of Department: I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department Signature: pp Date: 29/07/2020 Approval Committee and Date: CVC 2020 09 02 Change approved with effect from: 01 September 2020 Resulting new version number: 4.8 (intakes 2020+)
+Name of Head of Department: I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department Signature: pp Date: 29/07/2020 Approval Committee and Date: CVC 2020 09 02 Change approved with effect from: 01 September 2020

+4.8 (intakes 2020+)

-Current version number: 4.3 Dutline Change Details : Assessment for Level 5 optional module Independent Report (HANXRX-15-5) hanged from 25% exam and 75% coursework to 100% coursework, in line with amendment to module.
-3 , Interim awards undated in Parts 1 and 3: Hid her Education Foundation Certificate added.
-Material Alteration: No nor Education Foundation Continuate added.
-Rationale: to ensure accuracy Change requested by: Ben Brilot I can confirm that all programme m anagers have been consulted and support this change I can confirm that student represen I can confirm that student representatives have been consulted about this change I have retained evidence of this consultation which has been placed in the Module File , sanda a mana a ma 3 D 4 00/00/00 Signature: Date : 28/02/20 Name of Head of Department: I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department and any process of plasmout of all all all all all all all all all al Signature: Date : 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.5 (intakes 2020+)
+Current version number: 4.3 Outline Change Details: Assessment for Level 5 optional module Independent Report (HANXRX-15-5) changed from 25% exam and 75% coursework to 100% coursework, in line with amendment to module.
+Interim awards updated in Parts 1 and 3: High gher Education Foundation Certificate added.
+Material Alteration: No Rationale: to ensure accuracy Change requested by: Ben Brilot I can confirm that all programme m anagers have been consulted and support this change I can confirm that student represen statives have been consulted about this change I have retained evidence of this cor nsultation which has been placed in the Module File Thave retained evidence of this consultation which has been placed in the Moddle File 0 3 Signature: Date : 28/02/20 Name of Head of Department: I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department alleady present or planned for by the department Signature: Date: 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.5 (intakes 2020+)